 The Company accounts for business combinations under the provisions of ASC 805, Business Combinations, which requires that the acquisition method of accounting be used for all business combinations.
 Assets acquired and liabilities assumed are recorded at the date of acquisition at their respective fair values.
 The fair value amount assigned to intangible assets is based on an exit price from a market participant's viewpoint, and utilizes data such as discounted cash flow analysis and replacement cost models.
-We review acquired intangible assets for impairment whenever events or changes in circumstances indicate that carrying amount of such assets may not be recoverable.
 Critical estimates in valuing certain intangible assets include, but are not limited to, historical and projected client retention rates, expected future cash inflows and outflows and estimated useful lives of those intangible assets.
 ASC 805 also specifies criteria that intangible assets acquired in a business combination must meet to be recognized and reported apart from goodwill.
 Goodwill represents the excess purchase price over the fair value of the tangible net assets and intangible assets acquired in a business combination.
 Acquisition-related expenses are recognized separately from the business combinations and are expensed as incurred.